ably-labs/ably-latency-map/README.md

 # Ably Latency Map

-A demonstration of the latency experienced when sending messages through Ably to countries around the world.
+A interactive demonstration of the latency experienced when sending messages through Ably to countries around the world.

 ![demo](/public/demo.png)